Get new recipes in your inbox

 Ottolenghi inspired fondue filo pie, with butternut squash swapped for mushrooms.
 It’s a combo of Savoyarde raclette experience and a Greek or Middle Eastern filo pastry, and it’s excellent.

 Tartlets with ricotta and almond filling, topped with candied orange slices.
 I can’t honestly say which filling is nicer – the bonus about the ricotta one I guess that you can stick the leftovers into a buttered and floured ramekin and bake for a mini cheesecake.

-Tomato crostata with honey and thyme flavour on flaky pastry made from scratch.
-Delightfully flaky pastry, with or without sneaky cheese addition, is full of carbs, those floury devils.
+Tomato crostata with honey and thyme flavour on flaky pastry made from scratch, with a sneaky cheese addition.
+Crostata or galette is a sweet or savoury open, rustic pie.

 Savoury tarte Tatin with confit tomatoes.
 Tomatoes are generally rubbish through three quarters of the year in the non-Mediterranean part of Europe.
 Tasteless and watery, with thick skins and not much flavour.

-Cookies and privacy
+Cookies and privacy.